Chad Martinovich will be entering his sixth season at the helm

-Martinovich joined the RPI coaching staff in 2004 as the Offensive Coordinator and the quarterbacks coach.
+Martinovich joined the RPI coaching staff in 2004 as the offensive coordinator and the quarterbacks coach.
 The following year, he became the commander of the Engineers’ defensive corps.
 Martinovich’s defense ranked first in the Liberty League three straight years while the team qualified for the NCAA Championship Tournament in 2007.
 During his tenure, RPI was crowned the ECAC Bowl Champions three times.

 Martinovich currently resides in Natick, Mass. with his wife, Erin, and their children, Hailey and Tyler.

-Tim Viall is in his third season at MIT as a member of Coach Martinovich's staff.
+Tim Viall is in his fourth season at MIT as a member of Coach Martinovich's staff.
 He will handle the offensive coordinator duties as well as serve as the team’s offensive line and strength and conditioning coach.

 During the 2010 football season he was the defensive coordinator at Middleboro High School in Middleboro, Massachusetts.
 His defensive unit held three opponents to a touchdown or less, including posting shutouts in the final two games of the season.
 In addition to his coordinator duties he also coached the wide receiver and defensive back positions.